stevesinchak/AIMSPowerInverterMQTT/README.md

 # The Quest to Automate Equipment Shutdowns

 An AIMS power inverter combined with a large marine battery is a great way build your own UPS/battery backup that has significantly more capacity than your average APC, Tripp Lite, or CyberPower retail models to protect your home gear.
 The only problem is unlike packaged commercial UPS products, there is not an easy way to monitor battery health during a power outage to know when the battery is running low.
-This is a useful feature of commercial products that safely powers down your equipment before the battery is depleted to avoid major data integrity problems.
+This is a useful feature of commercial products that can allow you to safely power down your equipment before the battery is depleted to avoid data integrity problems.

-After a long power outage and subsequent sudden power loss upon battery depletion caused problems with my gear, I was determined to find a solution to monitor the status of my custom UPS system so everything could shut down gracefully before the battery was fully depleted.
+After a long power outage and sudden power loss caused by an empty battery created problems with my gear, I was determined to find a solution to monitor the status of my custom UPS system so everything could shut down gracefully before the battery was fully depleted.
 After much googling, I found the RJ45 pin-out and serial protocol for an AIMS power inverter on the [Solar, Wind, and Battery Systems forum](https://secondlifestorage.com/index.php?threads/aims-lf-inverter-rj45-protocol-information.10348/).
-This was for a different model than I owned, but I figured it was worth exploring.
+This was for a different model than what I own, but I figured it was worth exploring.

 ## Proof of Concept

-I dug up my [USB serial port adapter](https://amzn.to/3oi3RO4) and cut up an old patch cable to wire up the pins according to the spec and magically it worked!
+Using a [USB serial port adapter](https://amzn.to/3oi3RO4) and an old patch cable that was cut up and wired according to the AIMS Power specifications it worked!
 I simply typed in `Q1`,hit Enter and the inverter returned:
 ```
  (111.0 111.0 112.0 000 60.0 13.5 00.0 00001001
  ```